Jamal Sowell: Career

 Sowell led Enterprise Florida, Inc. (EFI) throughout the COVID-19 pandemic.
-He assisted the Governor in leading EFI through the national recession as DeSantis led Florida's remarkable economic recovery by serving on the Governor's "Re-Open Florida Task Force" executive committee.
-The Governor lauded Sowell's leadership of Enterprise Florida, stating "I want to thank EFI for keeping Florida top of mind for investors and job creators, assisting existing Florida companies expand globally and maintaining programs that help all Florida businesses succeed".
+Sowell assisted the administration in leading EFI through the national recession as the Governor led Florida's remarkable economic recovery.
+Sowell served on the Governor's "Re-Open Florida Task Force" executive committee.
+The Governor lauded Sowell's leadership of Enterprise Florida, stating "I want to thank EFI for keeping Florida top of mind for investors and job creators, assisting existing Florida companies expand globally and maintaining programs that help all Florida businesses succeed."

-Prior to joining the DeSantis Administration, Sowell was selected by Port Tampa Bay President and CEO Paul Anderson as the served as Chief of Staff for Port Tampa Bay.
+Prior to becoming CEO of EFI, Sowell was selected by Port Tampa Bay President and CEO Paul Anderson as the served as Chief of Staff for Port Tampa Bay.
 Port Tampa Bay is Florida's largest port by acreage and a key economic engine in the Tampa Bay region, generating $17.2 billion of total economic value.
 During his time in Tampa Bay, Sowell was appointed by the Pinellas County Commission to the Pinellas County Economic Development Council to help develop programs for economic development and trade opportunities for the Tampa Bay community.
 During this time, Governor-elect Ron DeSantis selected Sowell to be on the transition advisory committee on the economy composed of Florida's most recognized experts to help the Governor-elect shape the future of Florida's economy.

 Sowell previously served as the special assistant to University of Florida President Dr. Bernie Machen, where he was a member of the president's cabinet and served as assistant corporate secretary for the university.

 Personal life

 Jamal lives with his wife, a teacher who is a graduate of Alcorn State University and Florida A&M University.
+In 2023, Governor DeSantis appointed him to the Florida Defense Support Task Force, a legislatively mandated body whose mission is to enhance Florida’s military missions and installations.
+He is a member of the Florida Council of 100.
+He serves on the National Board of Directors for Team Red, White and Blue.
+He also serves as a Mergers and Acquisitions Advisor for Align Business Advisory Services.